The Tree of Life

 This is the first film I have reviewed for the site that is not undoubtedly either science fiction, fantasy or horror, even though the Internet Movie Database does list Drama and Sci-Fi as its genres.
 You should know by now that I don't like the "sci-fi" moniker, preferring the term SF, which can mean Speculative Fiction instead of Science Fiction.
 Using that criteria, The Tree of Life fits the stated purpose of this site.
 If the contemplation of where we came from, how the world came to be the way it is, what it all means, what awaits us when we die, why we are forced to suffer "the slings and arrows of outrageous fortune," if that is not speculative in nature then I don't know what is.
 It is not the type of film you expect to see in summer amidst all the FX blockbusters.
 It would have fit in better as a November or December release to push for Oscar contention, but I suppose Malick and Fox Searchlight wanted to capitalize on all the recent publicity since it won the Palme d'Or at the Cannes Film Festival just a few weeks back.

 I've read only one professional review for this film (Roger Ebert's), and I agree with every word in it, but I have refrained from reading others out of fear they would influence my thoughts.
 However, I think it safe to say that you can read all the reviews and do as much research on it as you want, it will be next to impossible for it to be spoiled for you.
 At most, it will give you some idea if it is a film for which you care to devote your time and money, or maybe help you decide it is not for you.
-I have been reading some of the threads on the IMDb message board, and some people have what I think is a good grasp on what Malick was going for, there are others who have come up with some ideas that I had not contemplated.
 This is a film that will require multiple viewings, and it is possible I will change my opinion of it every time.
 Art is like that.
 Everyone views it from a different perspective and with different expectations, and both can change over time.
 Some don't want a film to challenge them in that way.
 This one is not for them.

 There are the typical nay-sayers who are calling it pretentious and boring, but I'll bet the upcoming Transformers sequel is more their style.
 I will not lie and say the film is not slow and langorous, that it has a discernible plot, or that it answers any questions.
 Sometimes just contemplation of the questions is sufficient.
 There are those who cannot embrace any speculation of a supreme being that may have created the universe, regardless of what name you give that entity.
 On the other hand, there are many who won't contemplate a generic interpretation of those questions, only accepting those that adhere to their specific religious view.
 I am not a religious person (spiritual maybe), but definitely not an atheist, and I doubt even agnostic is a good description.
 What does all that have to do with the film in question?
 Well...